kappertherapper/kappertherapper/README.md

 > Passionate about learning and building cool things.

-> Heading into cyber security (Now studering in Copenhagen on EK)
+> Big big interest for cyber security

+> Skilled in cryptography, network and communication security, system hardening with hands-on experience in secure protocols and vulnerability assessment.

 ⋅⋅⋅